 This may result in weaker hives being victims of robber bees.
 Place your bucket feeder outside in a good location well away (100 feet or more )from your hives.
 The bees will find it if they need it.

 I use a bucket feeder as an indicator of nectar availability.
 Honey bees will normally prefer natural nectar that they collect from flowers.

 In times of dry weather, I can put my bucket feeder out with 1:1 sugar water.
 If I see a few bees interested, that’s okay.
 They must be collecting real nectar from flowers.

 This tells me that I need to implement feeding in my regular hive feeders inside the hive or with a pail feeder on individual hives.

 In practice, you may use different feeding methods at different times of the year.
-If you think an open bucket feeder has a place in your apiary, lets explore how to make your own and use it properly.
+If you think feeder has a place in your apiary, lets explore how to make your own bucket feeder for your bees.

 What to Feed Bees In Your Bucket Feeder